Western Australian Museum: History

-In late 2014, critical improvements to the Museum's Collection and Research Centre (CRC) in Welshpool commenced.
-This site continues to house the Museum's research laboratories and working collections throughout the construction phase.
+In late 2014, critical improvements to the museum's Collection and Research Centre (CRC) in Welshpool commenced.
+This site continues to house the museum's research laboratories and working collections throughout the construction phase.
 The upgrades to the CRC include new collection storage, laboratories, and workshops to support ongoing research and to ensure that collections can be adequately prepared and conserved.

 Locations

-The Western Museum has six museum branches and four collection facilities.
+The Western Australian Museum has six museum branches and four collection facilities.
 The museum also offers outreach services to all areas of Western Australia.

 Perth

+Old museum

 On 9 September 1891, the Geological Museum was opened at the site of the Old Gaol and housed the state's first collection of geological samples.
 The Old Gaol still forms a significant part of the Western Australian Museum – Perth and is one of the oldest standing buildings in Western Australia.

 Shortly after the Geological Museum was opened, collections were expanded to include geological, ethnological and biological specimens and in 1897, the Western Australian Museum and Art Gallery was declared.
 From 1971 to 2003, a greater part of the research and display collections were housed in a large building on Francis Street.
 This site was closed due to concerns with asbestos, and demolition concluded in late 2011.

-Throughout the Western Australian Museum's history the prominent James Street location remained central to the museum's identity and the location of many large permanent and touring exhibits.
+Throughout the Western Australian Museum's history, the prominent James Street location remained central to the museum's identity and the location of many large permanent and touring exhibits.
 Exhibitions on fashion, natural history, cultural heritage and history have attracted large numbers of visitors, including A Day in Pompeii (25 May – 12 September 2010) which attracted more than 100,000 people.

-Perth Museum closed for major redevelopment in June 2016, and re-opened in November 2020.

 Permanent exhibitions which were on display at the Western Australian Museum in Perth included: